-Our support of Steve Schneider, who produces the book, Water Supply Well
+Our support of Steve Schneider, who produces the booklet, Water Supply

-Guidelines for Use in Developing Countries, continues.
+Well Guidelines for Use in Developing Countries, continues.
 We have supported Steve (\$500) and are acting as a collection/disbursement agent for tax-free contributions.
-So far, we have collected \$12,350 for this seminal publication.
-His work is drawing raves worldwide and our logo is right there on the back cover!
-Thousands of hard copies (5 x 8 inch booklets, spiral-bound, on weatherproof paper) have been distributed, not to mention hundreds of downloaded PDFs.
+So far, we have collected \$16,150 for this seminal publication.
 Steve has produced third editions of the guidelines in English, French, Spanish, and Chinese (Mandarin) http://is.gd/NBj64a The Swahili translation will soon be updated to a third edition.